 The Membership Committee is a standing committee focused on membership.
 This committee is an open committee and any member is welcome to attend.
-The committee official consists of: the SWS Vice President (chair), four elected members, the Student Representative, the Electronic Communications Officers and the Secretary.
+The committee official consists of: the SWS Vice President (chair), two elected members, the Student Representative, and the Secretary.

 The Membership Committee makes every effort to ensure SWS meets the needs of members.
 To help accomplish this goal, we have the Hand Program and the Welcome Committee to ensure all members feel included and welcome at SWS events.
 Additionally, the Membership Committee has a liaison that facilitates communication between the national SWS and regional and local chapters.